learningtocodekg/claude/README.md

 # AI Trading Insights

-A hackathon-ready demo app that analyzes recent business/finance headlines using AI to identify potential trading opportunities for US stocks and index funds.
+An app that analyzes recent business/finance headlines using AI to identify potential trading opportunities for US stocks and index funds.

 ## Overview